YULEIMELBOURNE/TNC_project/README.md

 Maybe PIPITS is a good program for small size dataset but it should be considered when our dataset is large.

 ## [Usearch](http://www.drive5.com/usearch/)
+As the dataset we have is a large dataset, 32 bit version Usearch does not approve enough memory for our computation, there are three main strategies to solve this problem.

+* Buy 64 bit Usearch.

+* Use [Vsearch](https://github.com/torognes/vsearch) to do analysis.

-We are going to separate whole dataset into two group then run Usearch on each group, then we can use the commond `otutab2biom command` to transform `.txt` into `.json` file.
+* We are going to separate whole dataset into two group then run Usearch on each group, then we can use the commond `otutab2biom command` to transform `.txt` into `.json` file.
 Next we are going to try to run program [merge_otu_tables.py](http://qiime.org/scripts/merge_otu_tables.html) (a module in QIIME) to merge two OTU tables together.

-To increase way, there are three approach:
+To increase merge rate, there are three approach:
 - Cut more end bases
 - Change the parameter `fastq_maxdiffs` and `fastq_pctid`
 - Change the parameter `fastq_minmergelen` and `fastq_maxmergelen`